-Academic Year (student cohort covered by 2021-22 specification) Module Code 2341 Module Title Introduction to Global Mental Health Module Organiser(s) Ritsuko Kakuma Faculty Epidemiology and Population Health FHEQ Level Level 7 Credit Value CATS: 15 ECTS: 7.5 HECoS Code 100985 : 100473 : 100962 Term of Delivery Term 1 Mode of Delivery For 2021-22 this module will be delivered online until reading week.
-A combination of face-to-face and online learning will be used thereafter.
-Where specific teaching methods (lectures, cominers, discussion Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered using an online platform.
-There will be a combination of live and interactive activities (synchronous learning) as well as Mode of Study recorded or self-directed study (asynchronous learning).
-Language of Study Full-time Pre-Requisites English Accreditation by None n/a Professional Statutory and 11/ a Regulatory Body Module Cap (indicative 50 (numbers may be capped due to limitations in facilities or number of students) staffing) Target Audience This module is intended for students who wish to develop an understanding of the field of Global Mental Health.
-It is compulsory for students enrolled in the MSc in Global Mental Health.
-It may also be audited by students in other LSHTM MScs or RD students.
-Students may or may not have had prior academic or professional exposure to the field.
+Acadomic Voar (studost

+Academic Year (student 2022.22

+cohort covered by 2022-23

+specification)

+Module Code 2341

+Module Title Introduction to Global Mental Health

+Module Organiser(s) Ritsuko Kakuma

+Faculty Epidemiology and Population Health

+FHEQ Level Level 7

+Credit Value CATS: 15

+ECTS: 7.5

+HECoS Code 100985 : 100473 : 100962

+Term of Delivery Term 1

+Mode of Delivery For 2022-23 this module will be delivered by predominantly

+face-to-face teaching modes.

+Where specific teaching methods (lectures, seminars,

+discussion groups) are noted in this module specification these will be delivered by predominantly face-to-face

+sessions.
+There will be a combination of live and interactive

+activities (synchronous learning) as well as recorded or self-

+directed study (asynchronous learning)

+Mode of Study Full-time

+Language of Study English

+Pre-Requisites None

+Accreditation by n/a

+Professional Statutory

+and Regulatory Body

+Module Cap (indicative 50 (numbers may be capped due to limitations in facilities or

+number of students) staffing)

+Target Audience This module is intended for students who wish to develop an

+understanding of the field of Global Mental Health.
+It is

+compulsory for students enrolled in the MSc in Global Mental

+Health.
+It may also be audited by students in other LSHTM

+MScs or RD students.
+Students may or may not have had

+prior academic or professional exposure to the field.
+For

+those new to mental health, it is recommended that they

+Modulo Specification 2022 22

+have some knowledge about mental health conditions as this will not be covered in the module.
 Module Description This module introduces students to the field of global and public mental health.
-It is assessed by examination and written mentai nearth.
-It is assessed by examination and whitten

-assignment, and is compulsory for students on the MSc Global
+It is assessed by examination and written assignment, and is compulsory for students on the MSc Global Mental Health.
+Duration 10 weeks Timetabling slot Term 1 Last Revised (e.g. year changes approved) August 2022

-Mental Health.

-Duration 10 weeks

-Timetabling slot Term 1

-Last Revised (e.g. year August 2021

-changes approved)